Mindstormman06/dramamanager/README.md

-# Drama Manager 🎭
+# Theatre Management System 🎭

+#README out of date

-The Drama Manager is a web-based application designed to streamline the management of drama productions.
+Theatre Management System is a web-based application designed to streamline the management of drama productions.
 It provides tools for organizing shows, characters, props, costumes, scripts, and more, making it easier for teachers, students, and administrators to collaborate effectively.

 ---